Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Introduction

 then, it is straightforward to derive $\EE(\rho_t) - \EE(\rhopo) \leq \exp(-2\alpha t)\bigl(\EE(\rho_0) - \EE(\rhopo)\bigr)$.
 In the case of $\EE(\rho) = \text{KL}[\rho\Vert \rho^*]$ and $M(\rho)^{-1}\psi = -\nabla \cdot (\rho \nabla \psi)$, the gradient dominance condition is equivalent to

 This is precisely the log-Sobolev inequality~\cite{gross1975logarithmic,gross1975hypercontractivity} for $\rhopo$ and $f = \sqrt{\frac{\rho}{\rhopo}}$:

-An sufficient condition for the gradient dominance condition is the strong \textbf{geodesic convexity}: where $\textrm{Hess}_M \EE(\rho)$ is the Riemannian Hessian of $\EE$.
-For the Wasserstein case $M(\rho)^{-1}\psi = -\nabla \cdot (\rho \nabla \psi)$, the geodesic convexity is also known as the displacement convexity \cite{mccann1997convexity}.
-The Bakry-Emery theorem~\cite{bakry1985diffusions, bakry2014analysis} establishes the connection between the displacement convexity, the log-concavity of $\log \rho^\star$, and the Ricci curvature of the sample space, and conditions for general convex Sobolev inequalities involving different relative entropies or divergences were established in \cite{To,AMTU}.
+A sufficient (although not necessary) condition for the gradient dominance condition is the strong \textbf{geodesic convexity}: where $\textrm{Hess}_M \EE(\rho)$ is the Riemannian Hessian of $\EE$.
+For the Wasserstein case where $M(\rho)^{-1}\psi = -\nabla \cdot (\rho \nabla \psi)$, the geodesic convexity is also known as the displacement convexity \cite{mccann1997convexity}.
+The Bakry-Emery theorem~\cite{bakry1985diffusions, bakry2014analysis} establishes the connection between the displacement convexity, the log-concavity of $\rho^\star$, and the Ricci curvature of the sample space, and conditions for general convex Sobolev inequalities involving different relative entropies or divergences were established in \cite{To,AMTU}.
 In summary, these functional inequalities and convexity properties play important roles for studying the convergence of dynamics arising from Wasserstein gradient flows \cite{mccann1997convexity,CMV03,ambrosio2005gradient}.

 We note that while the above explanations regarding the geometry and gradient flow structures are mostly formal, they can be made rigorous \cite{ambrosio2005gradient,Santambook}.
-On the other hand, it is also quite important to use strategically the geometric structure to formally derive the sought inequalities.
-Then, prove rigorously the resulting inequalities to eventually show the convergence of the dynamics once well-posedness is analysed.
+On the other hand, it is also quite important to strategically use the geometric structure to formally derive the desired inequalities and then prove them rigorously.
+Once well-posedness of the dynamics has been established, these inequalities can be used to establish their convergence.
 In this work, we focus on rigorously proving the functional inequalities.